 Begin at The Cambridge(1).
 While you're there, take a look at the traffic island in the middle of the junction between Charing Cross Road and Old Compton Street.
 There, on the grill, you'll see signs to Little Compton Street, a now vanished road that used to link Old Compton and New Compton streets.

-The trail then takes you on to The Bear & Staff(2) by Leicester Square.
+Just after The Porcupine(2), the trail then takes you on to The Bear & Staff(3) by Leicester Square.
 The Square is named after Robert Sydney, 2nd Earl of Leicester, who bought four acres of land here in 1630.

 Please check individual pub pages for opening times, as some of our City of London sites are closed over the weekend.